-Services operate every 15 minutes from 6am to 7pm, and continue half-hourly past midnight, seven days a week.
+Services operate every 15 min from 6am-7pm, and continue half-hourly past midnight, seven days a week.
 This makes this route one of the most intensively operated public transport services in New Zealand outside of Auckland, Wellington, or Christchurch.

-The ability to run such high levels of service seven days a week comes from the combination of population and employment density and visitor numbers to Queenstown that drives high all-day and all-week demand.
+The ability to run such high levels of service seven days a week comes from the combination of population and employment density, and visitor numbers to Queenstown that drives high all-day and all-week demand.

-Regional Link
+Regional Link example